 “Let’s just hope we never become that hungry.”

-“I’ve also heard that a grizzly will kill and eat a black bear.”
+“I said, I’ve also heard that a grizzly will kill and eat a black bear.”

 “Abysmal grizzlies.
 And our government wants to award protected status to the ones still in the wild, too!
 They’re not real bears.
 A real bear would never eat of a brother or a sister bear’s corpus.
-As far as I’m concerned, the grizzly bear is only half a bear.”
+As far as I’m concerned, the grizzly is only half a bear.”